ymarson/willow_schema/README.md

 ## Installation

-1. Install the necessary dependencies
+1. Locate into the willow_schemas directory and then install the necessary dependencies

 ```bash
 npm install